Grand Slam (Formula One): History

 The record for most Grand Slams is held by Jim Clark, with eight.
 Among active drivers, Lewis Hamilton and Max Verstappen have the joint most with six each.

-Notable world champions such as Alain Prost, Keke Rosberg, Jenson Button, and Kimi Räikkönen never achieved a single Grand Slam in their careers.
+Notable world champions such as Graham Hill, John Surtees, Giuseppe Farina, Mario Andretti, Alan Jones, Jochen Rindt, Emerson Fittipaldi, James Hunt, Jody Scheckter, Alain Prost, Keke Rosberg, Jacques Villeneuve, Jenson Button, Lando Norris, and Kimi Räikkönen never achieved a single Grand Slam in their careers.

-Both Ayrton Senna and Nelson Piquet earned their first Grand Slams in the same Grands Prix where they scored their first career victories.
+Both Ayrton Senna and Nelson Piquet earned their first Grand Slams in the same Grand Prix where they scored their first career victories.

+The term should not be confused with the so-called "hat-trick", which is used when a driver achieves pole position, the fastest lap in the race, and wins the race – i.e., it's similar to the grand slam but without having to lead on every lap of the race.